E. coli virulence genotyping PCR

 Ordering Instructions

-For online test ordering please visit our Submit a Sample page for additional information.
 To submit a specimen without submitting through our online portal please see our Forms page for fillable forms and further instruction.